Organization and Legal Structure

 ACTEGA is managed by the holding company ACTEGA GmbH, based in Wesel.
 Subsidiaries in Germany, France, Spain, China, the U.S., Brazil, Canada, and Chile manufacture and sell the division’s products.
 Its research and development activities are also decentralized, oriented to the competencies of the individual companies in the relevant application areas.

-Together with the packaging industry, and in direct contact with brand manufacturers, ACTEGA develops new and improved functionalities.
+Together with the packaging industry, and in direct contact with brand manufacturers, ACTEGA develops new and improved optic and haptic functionalities.
 Its innovation activities primarily aim to improve the safety and shelf life of packaged foods.

 Important Influences on Business Development